kaygeea/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 Task 1 - id() can be used to retrieve the memory address where a passed variable arg is stored.

-Task 2 - No. Although they are of the same object type(int), the 2 objects are not the same.
+Task 2 - No. The two variables have been assigned references to 2 different int objects.

-Task 3 - Still no, because of the same reason in Task 2
+Task 3 - Yes.
+The two variables have been assigned references to an int object of the same value.

 Task 4 -